websiteinspiration/bugsplat.rb/entries/2014-03-16-self-hosted-git-server.md

 * * * *

 I realize that it's a little ironic that most of the links in this post point at GitHub.
 My reasons for moving to this system are pretty simple: I want to control my own destiny, free of even the possibility that someone else will be able to decide how or what I choose to share with the world.

 For a lot of people, GitHub or Bitbucket or another 3rd party service presents a reasonable compromise for them, and that's fine.
+For myself, today is the last day that I'm pushing new repos to GitHub as well as the last day I'm paying them for my organization account.